ionic-team/ionic-docs/src/pages/appflow/quickstart/bitbucket-server.md

 you can link your repository with Appflow to push code automatically.

 ## Prerequisites
-In order to enable the integration with Ionic Appflow, you will need an existing repository on your Bitbucket Server instance.
+In order to enable the integration with Appflow, you will need an existing repository on your Bitbucket Server instance.

 ## Setting up the Integration
-Navigate to the `Git` section of the Settings tab in your app on the Ionic Appflow Dashboard and select the Bitbucket Server tab.
+Navigate to the `Git` section of the Settings tab in your app on the Appflow Dashboard and select the Bitbucket Server tab.

 If this is your first time connecting you'll need to:
 * Enter the URL for your Bitbucket Server instance